 In recent decades, automation has made the largest inroads through the use of robots, i.e. re-programmable, multi-purpose and automatically controlled devices.
-The stock of robots has expanded across the world, most
+The stock of robots has expanded across the world, most dramatically in China, and has affected countries at all income levels (figure 1).

-Figure 1

-Robot stock in selected countries, 2000-2015

-(Number of robots, ratio)
+Figure 1 Robot stock in selected countries, 2000-2015 (Number of robots, ratio)